-*: Expressed in measured 14C years BP (not corrected for reservoir effect)
+*Expressed in measured 14C years BP (not corrected for reservoir effect).

-**: The estimate dates are adapted to the value of the OSL date CZ-O2; the dated shells were interpreted as reworked shell material which have no meaning for the age of the wash-over deposits.
+**The estimate dates are adapted to the value of the OSL date CZ-O2; the dated shells were interpreted as reworked shell material which has no meaning for the age of the wash-over deposits.

-Table A4.3b: OSL dates of building pit Castricum-Zanderij (CZ).
-Reference: Vos, 2007.
+Table A4.3b.
+OSL dates of building pit Castricum-Zanderij (CZ) (Vos, 2007)